pixincreate/PixeneOS/README.md

 [Release.yml](.github/workflows/release.yml) initially checks if a build exist already.
 If only `rootless` flavor exist and user opted for rooted (`magisk`) flavor, it builds it and vice versa.
 If a specific version has got both the flavor for a specific device, then it skips the build.
 It is not recommended to force a new build for the same version (unsupported at present).

-The `workflow` then calls the build script (can also be run locally in your machine; linux machine is preferred as it is the only platform this project is known to work and others are untested) which downloads all the [requirements](#requirements) mentioned above and patches the `OTA` by putting your signing key and installing the additional packages as mentioned in [features section](#features) and generates the output.
+The `workflow` then calls the build script which downloads all the [requirements](#requirements) mentioned above and patches the `OTA` by putting your signing key and installing the additional packages as mentioned in [features section](#features) and generates the output.

 The patched OTA is then released and will be available in the [releases section](https://github.com/pixincreate/PixeneOS/releases).